jobjo/popper/docs/tutorial.md

   ✓  Anonymous  Passed  0ms
 ```

 The function `check` is for running a single (anonymous) test.
-It has the
+Its signature
-following signature:
+is:

 ```ocaml skip
 val check : ?⁠config:Config.t -> (unit -> Proposition.t Sample.t) -> unit